Plan Ahead for Your Shipping during Chinese New Year

 - To have enough time to correct possible quality defects while producing

 Workers are under pressure to finish on-time, they also look forward to taking their holidays and leave to spend some time with their family in their hometown.
 So be cautious your vendors may rush orders out the door with defects that would not normally be allowed.
+You can also check out the logistics services by Strader Ferris International for cross-border shipments.

 2. Two weeks for bookings and then another one week for ETA in case of delays